henridb/medium-articles/contextuality/main.md

 in Sec.
 <a href="#sec:link_with_finite_geometries" data-reference-type="ref"
-data-reference="sec:link_with_finite_geometries">3</a> that we can construct such experiments where where quantum theory can produce a result non reproducible by classical, non contextual theory.
+data-reference="sec:link_with_finite_geometries">3</a> that we can construct such experiments where quantum theory can produce a result non reproducible by classical, non contextual theory.

 ## 2. Link with other quantum specific properties